 Use your fill flash to fill in shadows on faces (for indoor as well as outdoor shots) and if shooting indoors, set your white balance for the appropriate type of indoor lighting.
 Let in as much sunlight as you can for improved exposure during the day.
 Use the redeye function on your camera if you have low light indoors.

-Put tall people in the back, shorter people and children in the front.
+Put tall people in the back, and shorter people and children in the front.
 Get your group as close together as possible to make sure you have everyone in the frame.

 Timing is Everything